bigdatagenomics/adam/SUPPORT.md

 ### Join the ADAM IRC channel

-If you prefer IRC, you can often find ADAM developers and users on [Freenode IRC](https://freenode.net/) in the #adamdev room.
+If you prefer IRC, you can often find ADAM developers and users on [Libera.Chat](https://libera.chat/) in the #adamdev room.

 ### Join the ADAM developers mailing list